-If the Declassification Amendment is approved by Civeo's shareholders and implemented by Civeo, it would provide for the annual election of all directors beginning at the 2027 Annual Meeting, and the declassification of our board of directors would be phased in over a period of three years, as follows: (i) the current Class II directors will be elected at the 2025 Annual Meeting to serve for a term of one year expiring at the next succeeding annual general meeting of shareholders, (ii) the current Class III directors will be elected at the 2026 Annual Meeting to serve for a term of one year expiring at the next succeeding annual general meeting of shareholders, and (iii) the current Class I, Class III directors will be elected at the 2027 Annual Meeting to serve for a term of one year expiring at the next succeeding annual general meeting of shareholders.
+If the Declassification Amendment is approved by Civeo's shareholders and implemented by Civeo, it would provide for the annual election of all directors beginning at the 2027 Annual Meeting, and the declassification of our board of directors would be phased in over a period of three years, as follows: (i) the current Class II directors will be elected at the 2025 Annual Meeting to serve for a term of one year expiring at the next succeeding annual general meeting of shareholders, (ii) the current Class II and Class III directors will be elected at the 2026 Annual Meeting to serve for a term of one year expiring at the next succeeding annual general meeting of shareholders, (ii) the current Class II and Class III directors will be elected at the 2026 Annual Meeting to serve for a term of one year expiring at the next succeeding annual general meeting of shareholders, and (iii) the current Class I, Class II and Class III directors will be elected at the 2027 Annual Meeting to serve for a term of one year expiring at the next succeeding annual general meeting of shareholders.
 The Declassification Amendment would not shorten the existing terms of our directors.
 Accordingly, a director who has been elected to a three-year term (including directors elected at this annual general meeting of shareholders) may complete that term.
 Beginning with the 2027 Annual Meeting, the declassification of our board of directors would be complete, and all directors would be subject to annual election for one-year terms.
 As amended, Article 14.2 will further provide that, until the election of directors at the 2027 Annual Meeting, the number of directors in each class shall be apportioned in the manner determined by the board of directors in the event of any increase or decrease, from time to time, in the number of directors.